-However, a lot of sunset photos often look quite boring and don’t hold the viewer’s attention for long.
+However, a lot of sunset photography often looks quite boring and doesn’t hold the viewer’s attention for long.
 This is because many people don’t think about how to compose their photos of sunsets – probably because they’re concentrating too much on the pretty sky.

 While the beautiful colors of the sky are one of the main points of interest in the photo, you should also try to include a focal point or other points of interest for the view to rest their eye on.

 A focal point could be a tree, a person, a building, etc. This focal point often ends up as a dark silhouette, but this is fine – the shape of the object against the sky creates something for the viewer to focus on once they’ve looked around the photo.

 The sunset photo above wouldn’t really be that interesting if it didn’t include the person and the dog.
 And you would have nowhere to rest your eye in the image.